diggit/xlyrx/README.md

 - high power power amplifier and high sensitivity low noise amplifier cc2500 module
 - alternative power input for channels 5,6,7,8
 - 2 analog inputs
+- initial work on fail-safes, when signal is lost, outputs are tuned off now, user config is missing

 *ready, but hardcoded for now*
 - configurable ppm frequency